Pakistanis vote in tight race between Imran Khan, jailed ex-PM's party

-LAHORE/PESHAWAR, Pakistan (Reuters) - Pakistanis began voting on Wednesday in a knife-edge general election pitting cricket hero Imran Khan against the party of jailed ex-Prime Minister Nawaz Sharif, with the prospect of neither winning a clear majority amid a looming currency crisis.
+LAHORE/PESHAWAR, Pakistan (Reuters) - Pakistanis voted on Wednesday in a knife-edge general election pitting cricket hero Imran Khan against the party of jailed ex-Prime Minister Nawaz Sharif, with the prospect of neither winning a clear majority.

-A decade after Pakistan was last ruled by a military government, the election has been plagued by allegations the powerful armed forces have been trying to tilt the race in Khan’s favour after falling out with the outgoing ruling party of Sharif, who was jailed on corruption charges this month.
+A decade after Pakistan was last ruled by a military government, the election has been plagued by allegations the powerful armed forces have been trying to tilt the race in Khan's favour after falling out with the outgoing ruling party of Sharif, who was jailed on corruption charges this month.
+(Graphic: Pakistan election reut.rs/2LDQsKQ)

+The most recent opinion polls say the two parties are running neck-and-neck.
 Khan has emerged as a slight favourite in national polls, but the divisive race is likely to come down to Punjab, the country’s most populous province, where Sharif’s party has clung to its lead in recent surveys.

-“Let’s test Imran as we have been testing others for the last several decades,” said first-time voter Yousaf Ali, a 22-year-old medical student who cast his ballot for Khan’s party in the city of Lahore in Punjab.
+“Imran Khan is the only hope to change destiny of our country.
+We are here to support him in his fight against corruption,” said Tufail Aziz, 31, after casting his ballot in the north-western city of Peshawar.

-About 106 million peple are registered to vote in polls due to close at 6 p.m (1300 GMT).
+About 106 million people are registered to vote in polls due to close at 6 p.m (1300 GMT).
 Results will start trickling in within hours, and the likely winner should be known by around 2 a.m. on Thursday.

 Whichever party wins, it will face a mounting and urgent in-tray, from the economic crisis to worsening relations with on-off ally the United States to deepening cross-country water shortages.